vladonof/simple-blockchain-client/README.md

 - Improve error handling to provide more descriptive error messages and proper HTTP status codes
 - Implement authentication and authorization to secure the API endpoints
 - Ensure all inputs are properly validated.
-- Add rate limiting to prevent abuse of the API.
+- Add rate limiting to prevent abuse of the API
 - CI/CD Pipeline
   - Run Tests
   - Static Code Analysis
   - Dependency scan
+  - Build and push docker image to ECR
 - Set up monitoring(both log ingesting and infrastructure data) and alerting to track the performance and availability.
-- Make the TF module more dynamic and configurable, stuff like:
+- Review the HCL, make it more dynamic and configurable, stuff like:
-  - Proper VPC
+  - Proper VPC/subnetting
   - Security Groups
   - SSL
+  - IAM
   - Autoscaling
-- Implement a caching layer to improve performance (if applicable)
+- Implement caching layers to improve performance (if applicable)
 - Provide comprehensive API documentation
 - Comprehensive load test